The Klarna Product Page Dataset: Web Element Nomination with Graph Neural Networks and Large Language Models: Element Nomination Evaluation

 Here we measure whether \TrainingName\ gets us closer to training directly on the nomination objective.
 As a proxy, we measure this as the difference between the confidence assigned to the labeled element and the highest confidence assigned to any unlabeled element on the same page.
 We call this difference the \emph{confidence gap}.
 We assume that the higher this difference is, the \emph{better} the resulting ranking would be.
 Since either unlabeled elements become less likely to be mistaken for the true element (when the true element is ranked first) or the difference by which an unlabeled element wins in the ranking (when the true element is not ranked first) is lower, and hence the ground-truth labeled element appears higher in the ranking.
-Due to limited space, we only present these effects for GCN-Mean.

 In Figure \ref{fig:confidence_gap_no_aug}, we ask the models to perform the nomination task on the entire training set every $50$ epochs and measure the average confidence gap per class.
 From the normal classification objective, we notice that the confidence gap is increasing on average, yet this behaviour is far from monotonic.
-In contrast, according to our metric, the rankings that the nomination objective is based on are getting steadily better when we add \emph{hard examples} during training.
+In contrast, according to our metric, the rankings that the nomination objective is based on gets steadily better when we add \emph{hard examples} during training.
 Thus this performance resembles what we would expect when optimizing directly on the nomination objective.
-In this experiment, augmentation is performed every $50$ epochs, though the same behaviour is exhibited when this step is only performed once.
+In this experiment, augmentation is performed every $50$ epochs, though the same behaviour is exhibited when this step is performed once.

-We remark that in our experiments, simply sampling more unlabelled elements uniformly at random, i.e. $M=50$, actually increases nomination error.